theamankumarsingh/amfoss-tasks/introspection/README.md

 # Introspection
 a.
 I am very passionate about Technology, and want to continue developing softwares and codes.
-I also have some experience in programming as well as competitons.
+I have some experience in programming as well as competitons.

 b.
 My plan for next 6 months is to gain skills and necessary knowledge to do Open Source development and get selected in GSOC.